 The Recreation League Season

 The LGCS recreation softball season runs from February to the middle of May.
-Registered players in AA, AAA and AAAA Divisions can participate in league sponsored indoor skills clinics starting in early January.
+Registered players can participate in league sponsored indoor skills clinics starting in early January.
 Teams are formed in late January and practices begin soon afterwards.
 Players develop and gain experience, playing and participating in team practices, practice games, regular season games, and playoffs.

-The organization has 6 fields total for game play with 5 of the 6 fields located in the towns of Cupertino and Saratoga.
+The organization has 6 fields total for game play located in the towns of Los Gatos, Cupertino and Saratoga.
 Teams will be assigned games and practices at these locations with the goal of minimizing travel for all our families.
 Sites include Monta Vista Park and Recreation Center in Cupertino, Foothill Elementary in Saratoga, and Blossom Hill Elementary in Los Gatos.
 Additional practice facilities are also available in Cupertino.

 Tournament Team Season(s)